 Here are the recipes for falafels and tabbouleh.
 Have fun making them and…bon appétit!

 - 300 grams dried chickpeas (garbanzo beans) – do not use canned chickpeas

 - 2 medium-size carrots, grated

-- 5 green spring onions (shallots), finely chopped
+- 4-5 green spring onions or scallions, finely chopped

 - 3 to 5 garlic buds, pressed with skins removed

 - One handful of fresh coriander leaves, chopped fine

 - One handful of fresh parsley leaves, chopped fine